 Block paved driveways are becoming one of the most preferred designs for any area that needs a hardstanding for any type of vehicle.
-These days, most car owners are spoilt for choices when it comes to blocks.
-This is because there is a wide array of designs to select from to suit your taste and preference not to forget your budget.
+These days, most car owners are spoilt for choices when it comes to block paving.
+This is because there is a wide array of designs, colours of the pavers blocks to select from to suit your taste and preference not to forget your budget.
 There is something about block paving that just makes you want to pull over and park your car.
 What we must bear in mind is that they have pros along with cons.
 We shall shed some light on both for you to be the judge on whether you would prefer to have them outside your building.

 Pros of Block Paved Drives.

 You don’t need to consult an expert to advice you on how to take care of your blocked drive (please see cons below).
 That’s not all, you don’t have to wash your driveway every single day of the week for you to maintain its clean appearance.
 You can opt for sweeping it every other week.
 How easy can that get?

 As mentioned earlier, paving companies should be able to show you that they come in a variety of designs for you to choose from.
 You can even design one for yourself and call the contractors to bring your creativity to life.
 These blocks are made out of different colours, shapes and sizes so it is all up to you to visualise, then start your dream with your very own designed block paved drive.